OAKLAND, Calif. -- The first time Oakland A's right-hander A.J. Griffin faced the Boston Red Sox this season, he had a nightmare at Fenway Park.

 Griffin evened the score on Saturday night at the O.co Coliseum and helped the A's even their three-game series against Boston with a 3-0 victory.

 Griffin threw eight shutout innings before giving way to closer Grant Balfour, who pitched a scoreless ninth for his 43rd consecutive save, an ongoing Oakland record.
-Griffin (8-6) allowed six hits -- five singles and a Napoli double -- and won his third straight decision.
-He struck out three and walked one.
+Griffin allowed six hits -- five singles and a Napoli double -- and won his third straight decision.
+He struck out three, walked one and improved his record to 8-6.

 Red Sox left-hander Jon Lester took the loss despite a solid outing.
-He gave up three runs and six hits in 6 1/3 innings, including a solo home run the A's catcher Derek Norris on an 0-2 count.
+He gave up three runs and six hits in 6 1/3 innings.

 The A's remained a game ahead of Texas in the American League West, and Boston's lead in the AL East over Tampa Bay slipped to 3 1/2 games.

 The A's increased their lead to 3-0 in the seventh.
-Josh Reddick singled off Lester, moved to second when Norris walked and eventually scored on Coco Crisp's single off reliever Junichi Tazawa.
+Former Red Sox outfielder Josh Reddick singled to left off Lester and moved to second when Norris walked.
+Reddick tagged up and advanced to third on rookie Grant Green's flyout to right fielder Shane Victorino in foul territory.

 Norris broke a scoreless tie with a solo shot off Lester with two outs in the bottom of the fifth.
 Lester got ahead 0-2 in the count but sent a 91 mph fastball down the middle of the plate and Norris lined it to left field for his fifth home run of the season.

 NOTES: Red Sox RHP Steven Wright was optioned to Triple-A Pawtucket, opening a roster for LHP Matt Thornton, who was acquired from the Chicago White Sox in a trade on Friday.
-Farrell said Wright is a candidate to join the rotation as the No. 5 starter after the All-Star break. ...
+Wright pitched 5 2/3 innings of relief on Thursday at Seattle, allowing three hits while striking out three and walking two.
+Red Sox manager John Farrell said Wright, a knuckleballer, is a candidate to join the rotation as the No. 5 starter after the All-Star break. ...
 SS Stephen Drew (right hamstring strain) "is not likely" to be activated Sunday when he's eligible to come off the disabled list, Farrell said.
 "We'd like to get him some at-bats on a very, very brief rehab, if that works in, coming out of the break.
-He's going to be rejoining us shortly right after the All-Star break." ...
+He's going to be rejoining us shortly right after the All-Star break."
+Farrell said he expects Drew to be activated during the Red Sox's first series after the break, July 19-21 against the New York Yankees at Fenway Park.
+Drew ran the bases hard during a lengthy pre-game workout on Saturday. ...
+Cespedes had a long and impressive batting practice session as he tuned up for Tuesday night's Home Run Derby.
+Third base coach Mike Gallego threw BP and will pitch to Cespedes at Citi Field. ...
 LHP Matt Thornton, acquired in a trade from the Chicago White Sox on Friday night, reported to the Red Sox some two hours before Saturday night's game.
+"I've been smiling pretty much all day, knowing that I was going to be on a first-place team and in a pennant race down the stretch," Thornton said.